 - Riddle Me This: Late in the game, the benefactor drops what sounds, in the context of the mind screwy game, like just one cryptic philosophical reflection among many others: "What you seek is beyond the light."
-Well, it's not worthless.
 In the final level, "Deception", you actually have to wait for the goal light to disappear to find the secret passage and get the true ending.

-- Villainous Breakdown: The mysterious benefactor gets more and more agitated as time goes on and you ignore his/her advice.
-It gets to the point where he/she leaves halfway through the game, but he/she returns for the finale.
+- Villainous Breakdown: The mysterious benefactor gets more and more agitated as time goes on and you ignore their advice.
+It gets to the point where they leave halfway through the game, though returns for the finale.

-- Weaksauce Weakness: The shadow is weak to the throwing spikes.
-They're not able to duplicate your ability to throw them, and if timed correctly, throwing one cripples his/her ability to jump, forcing him/her to fall into the pit.
-Now, sharp spikes would not have been considered a weaksauce weakness, but every other minor mook in the game is immune to them.
+- Weaksauce Weakness: The Final Boss is weak to the throwing spikes.
+They're not able to duplicate your ability to throw them, and if timed correctly, throwing one cripples their ability to jump, forcing them to fall into the pit.
+This would not normally be considered all that weaksauce of a weakness, but nothing else in the entire game is the slightest bit vulnerable to it.